 1. What motivates you to work in public policy?
 Please tell us about a personal/professional/academic experience that fueled your passion for public policy and how this informs your commitment to pursue a career in this field.

 2. Why McCourt?
 How will the MPP degree enable you to achieve your career goals in public policy?

-Interviews are not required but prospective students are encouraged to attend an information session or meet with a McCourt School Admissions staff member in person or over the phone.
+Interviews are not required but prospective students are encouraged to attend an information session or talk with a McCourt School Admissions staff member.

 Visit the MPP Degree Requirements page on the McCourt School website for additional information.